courtneyjkeeler/grex-telescope.github.io/docs/index.md

-# Galactic Radio Explorer - Documentation
+# The Galactic Radio Explorer Telescope